nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_app_utils.rst

 Configuration
 *************

-To enable the Zigbee application utilities library, set the :option:`CONFIG_ZIGBEE_APP_UTILS` Kconfig option.
+To enable the Zigbee application utilities library, set the :kconfig:`CONFIG_ZIGBEE_APP_UTILS` Kconfig option.

-To configure the logging level of the library, use the :option:`CONFIG_ZIGBEE_APP_UTILS_LOG_LEVEL` Kconfig option.
+To configure the logging level of the library, use the :kconfig:`CONFIG_ZIGBEE_APP_UTILS_LOG_LEVEL` Kconfig option.

 For detailed steps about configuring the library in a Zigbee sample or application, see :ref:`ug_zigbee_configuring_components_application_utilities`.